posixx/esphome-sonicare/README.md

 ## How to use it?
 ### Prerequisites:
-1. Your Esp32 device supports Bluetooth Low Ebergy connection
+1. Your Esp32 device supports Bluetooth Low Energy connection
 2. esp32_ble_tracker component is added to the yaml-config of your esp32 device

 ### Installation